 Close the faucet:

 We can start with a small and important one.
 Close the faucets when they are not in use.
 An average faucet releases 2 gallons of water per minute.
 So, while brushing use the water whenever necessary.
-Don’t let it open while you are brushing for the whole time.
+Don’t let it open while you are brushing the whole time.
 Similarly, don’t let the water flow even after the bucket is full.

 Check for the leaks:

 Yes, this is really important.
-Check for the leaks and fix it promptly.
+Check for the leaks and fix them promptly.
 We all know the proverb that “Small drops make a mighty ocean.”
 Actually, we used to relate this proverb to our actions towards our success but for a change let’s take the actual meaning of the sentence.
 We may neglect to repair the faucet as it only leaks in drops but what you don’t know is that when you collect those drops in a bucket, you’ll get a bucket full of water at the end of the day.
 Hence fix it as soon as possible and catch the water until the faucet gets repaired.

 Take shower over bath: